Political Fund - Making a bigger difference for members

-Without a political fund, there’s a lot the Union could not do to represent the views of members to Government, other politicians and to the general public.
+Without a Political Fund, there is a lot the Union could not do to represent the views of members to Government, other politicians and the general public.

 Why should new members “opt in” to the NASUWT Political Fund?

-All new members are strongly encouraged to contribute to this fund by “opting in”.
-By choosing to “opt in”, a full-time member paying a full subscription will contribute £1.20 annually to the NASUWT Political Fund.
+All new members are strongly encouraged to contribute to this fund by opting in.
+By choosing to opt in, a full-time member paying a full subscription will contribute £1 annually to the NASUWT Political Fund.
 Members joining the Union during the year will contribute to the fund on a pro rata basis.

 The Political Fund enables the NASUWT to: